 Some specs have changed since we first wrote the preview post.
-We were told at NPS17 that the max temperature would be 1000°F, but when the press release came out in late August 2017, they had changed it to 875°F. Milwaukee also rewrote the the 20+ minute run time with one 5.0 Ah battery to be 40+ connections on one 5.0Ah battery.
+We were told at NPS17 that the max temperature would be 1000°F, but when the press release came out in late August 2017, they had changed it to 875°F. Milwaukee also changed runtime claims, from 20+ minutes with one 5.0 Ah battery, to 40+ connections on one 5.0Ah battery.

 The nozzle is about 1.3″ (or 34mm) wide and works with my WEN heat gun accessories, or you can purchase the Milwaukee heat gun accessory assortment (49-80-0300).

 The M18 cordless heat gun kit is now sold both as a kit and a bare tool.
 The kit includes a 5.0 Ah battery, M18/M12 charger, 3/8″ concentrator nozzle, hook nozzle, and carrying case for $239.
 The bare tool runs $119.
 You probably won’t be able to find either locally and will have to resort to ordering online.

 Interestingly enough, there’s a hard to find 2688-21K kit that Acme Tools and a few other retails sell, combining an M18 cordless heat gun kit (2688-21) with a bare tool soldering iron (2488-20) and an M12 battery (48-11-2420) for $349.
 That’s $239 for the heat gun kit, $69 for the bare soldering iron, and $49 for the battery all totaling $357.
 The bundle ends up saving you $8.